splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-swarm-rhel7.md

 For certain source technologies, categorization by message content is impossible due to the lack of a unique "fingerprint" in the data.
 In other cases, a unique listening port is required for certain devices due to network requirements in the enterprise.
-For collection of such sources we provide a means of dedicating a unique listening port to a specific source.
+For collection of such sources, we provide a means of dedicating a unique listening port to a specific source.

-Refer to the "Sources" documentation to identify the specific environment variables used to enable unique listening ports for the technology in use.

 The docker compose file used to start the SC4S container needs to be modified as well to reflect the additional listening ports configured by the environment variable(s).
 In the following example, additional ``target`` stanzas are added for the main ``sc4s`` container, where the
-``target`` and ``published`` lines provide for 21 additional technology-specific ports.
+``target`` and ``published`` lines provide for 21 additional technology-specific UDP and TCP ports.

 Follow these steps to configure unique ports:

 * Modify the ``/opt/sc4s/env_file`` file to include the port-specific environment variable(s).
-See the "Sources" section for more information on your specific device(s).
+Refer to the "Sources" documentation to identify the specific environment variables that are mapped to each data source vendor/technology.
-* Modify the unit file ``/opt/sc4s/docker-compose.yml`` and add/change port stanzas as appropriate using the example below:
+* Modify the compose file ``/opt/sc4s/docker-compose.yml`` and add/change port stanzas as appropriate using the example below.
+* Restart SC4S using the command in the "Start/Restart SC4S" section below.
 ```yaml
 version: "3.7"
 services: